Aryan-401/Blog-Backup/cl6uoc3mh040as0nv8zs55pw0.md

 >The chemical element of atomic number 6, a non-metal with two main forms (diamond and graphite), occurs in impure form in charcoal, soot, and coal.

 Carbon isn't just atomic number 6, haunting us in General Organic Chemistry, but now is a programming language developed by google to eventually be used over the Legendary (and age-old) language C++ \*Dramatic music intensifies*.
-This article aims to introduce you to the language and write a few simple programs to understand the language.
+With the help of a few straightforward programs written in this article, we will try to understand and learn the language.
 We would also try to understand why Google (did I forget to mention Google made the language) even needed to create Carbon and why it might be time for our old friend C++ to bid farewell.

 ## Why Carbon?